Flag Football Rules

 • Blocking.
 No blocking is allowed on punts.

 • Receiving Team.
 The receiving team may fair catch the ball or advance it.
 If the ball hits the ground, it becomes a dead ball.
-If the ball travels or is downed in the end zone, the ball is placed on the 1 point conversion line

 • Kicking.
 The offense must declare punts on fourth down, fake punts are not allowed.
 The kicking team must stay on the line of scrimmage until the ball is punted.
 Five players from the receiving team must be on the line of scrimmage as well.